Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

-* Generated bundles require at least PHP 8.1 and Zikula 4.0 (Symfony 5.4+).
+* Generated bundles require at least PHP 8.1 and Symfony 5.4 (Zikula 4.0).
 * Use property type hints; remove unrequired casts in setter methods.
 * Use constructor property promotion.
 * Use native PHP attributes for validation constraints, route definitions, setter injections and ORM mappings.